The symptoms of sepsis may develop after a localised infection (infection limited to one part of the body) or an injury.

 The most common sites of infection leading to sepsis are the lungs, urinary tract, abdomen (tummy), and pelvis.

 In some cases, sepsis may develop when you are already in hospital, for example if you have recently had surgery and a drip or catheter has been connected to your body.
-For more information, see Sepsis – causes.
+Read more about the causes of sepsis.

 - a high temperature (fever)

 - a fast heartbeat

 - fast breathing

 In some cases, symptoms of more severe sepsis or septic shock (when your blood pressure drops to a dangerously low level) can develop within hours.
 These can include:

 - a change in mental state, such as confusion or disorientation